gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 .. image:: /images/vCenterGuideImages/Network/1networksSection.png

 Still in `Infrastructure > Network`, make note of the "INTEGRATIONS" tab.
 It's here that we can set up any integrations that may be relevant, such as IPAM integrations.
 Generally speaking, when adding IPAM integrations, we simply need to name our new integration, give the API URL, and provide credentials.
-There's more information in the `IPAM integration <https://docs.morpheusdata.com/en/4.1.1/integration_guides/integration_guides.html#networking>`_ section of Morpheus Docs.
+There's more information in the :ref:`Networking Integrations` section of Morpheus Docs.

 .. image:: /images/vCenterGuideImages/Network/2addIPAM.png